Healthy Homes Assessment Petone

 Rental Property Home Assessments Petone

-Areas of rental properties that are impacted to Health Homes Standard.
-Healthy Homes Standards in Petone include each:
+The areas of rental property that are affected through The Healthy Homes Standards in Petone include each:

 • Living Rooms